Sur-tec/Town_Survivor/README.md

 # Town_Survivor

-The Repository is the  main repository for our game and the files will put here
+So Guys This repository is the main file merging repository for our game

+so this is repository is formal no normal files and practising files should be commited